MoonshotLab/SETI/README.md

 * `/:twitterUsername` - Return data about the user
 * `/:twitterUsername/followers/` - Return data about the user's most recent 20 followers.

+## Scripts
+* `node scripts/cache-followers.js joelongstreeet` - Cache all followers in an abbreviated set for user joelongstreet